Disclosure: This post may contain affiliate links. Please see our privacy policy.

 Here are step-by-step instructions for making pasta tahini:

-- Boil and drain the pasta in a large pot of water according to the package directions while you prepare the sauce.
-You want the pasta al dente and ready to add to the sauce.
-(Hot tip!
-Reserve a little of the pasta water in case it’s needed later.)
+Cook the pasta in a large pot of boiling water according to the package directions until al dente.
+Reserve a little pasta water before draining in case you need it later.

-Reheating is easy!
-To reheat tahini pasta, put a serving in a microwave-safe bowl and cover with a paper towel.
-Microwave on high for 1 minute, until warmed through.
+This tahini pasta is best enjoyed fresh, but you can reheat leftovers.
+Place a serving in a microwave-safe bowl, cover with a paper towel, and heat on high for about 1 minute, or until warmed through.

 Can you make tahini sauce ahead of time?